-A model for guiding private development decisions and public infrastructure investments in the downtown Ocoee area.
-This plan should result in a list of public infrastructure projects to be included in a future city bond financing effort.
-Status: Under development by GAI.
-An initial public input hearing, the Ocoee Downtown Plan Kickoff Meeting (Large PDF), was conducted on March 14 at the Lakeshore Center.
-This event was broadcast live on Ocoee’s cable TV channel on Spectrum, channel 493.
-Outreach efforts also included our website and social media campaigns.
+The Downtown Master Plan is a model for guiding private development decisions and public infrastructure investments in the downtown Ocoee area.
+The plan produced a list of public infrastructure projects to be undertaken by the city as funds allow.
+Status: Complete.
+An initial public input hearing, the Ocoee Downtown Plan Kickoff Meeting (Large PDF), was conducted on March 14, 2017, at the Lakeshore Center.
+This event was broadcast live on Ocoee’s cable TV outlet, Spectrum, channel 493.
+Outreach efforts also included website and social media campaigns.

 Final Presentation: Master Plan Roll-Out

 The public was invited to attend a presentation of the Ocoee Downtown Master Plan (Large PDF) in the City Hall Commission Chambers.
-At this last public presentation, the planning team reviewed with the City Commission, the details of the final Downtown Master Plan document, including the components of the proposed Downtown Code Overlay.
-Attendees' saw the results of all the hard work put in by the public, City staff, and planning team that made this transformational vision possible.
+At this last public presentation, the City Commission reviewed the details of the final Downtown Master Plan document, including the components of the proposed Downtown Land Development Code Overlay.
+The Downtown Master Plan subsequently received an Award of Excellence from the Florida Chapter of the American Planning Association.

 Ocoee Walking Tours